towersvault/shinpokered/README.md

 - Fixed a crash caused by the key item text sfx
 - Fixed GREEN not setting a flag when beaten
 - Minor OC-related text adjustments.
+- Re-worked list of real pokemon to make sure none are missing
+- Pressing select now correctly plays the enemy mon's cry if it's owned in the pokedex

 #New features & adjustments since last version: